Castyblank320/CleanFixLauncher/README.md

 This tool deletes symlinks and moves files.
 It worked for us, but use at your own risk.
 Always keep a backup of important game files if you are worried.

-## License

-Do whatever you want.
-It's just code.

 ---

 *Made for fun, by a human + AI, for a very specific use case.*